cucumber/cucumber-ruby-core/README.md

 You should see the following output:

 ```
-processing 'some requirements'
-  some requirements ✓
+processing: some requirements ✓
-processing 'we do something'
-  we do something ✓
+processing: we do something ✓
-processing 'it should pass'
-  it should pass ✓
+processing: it should pass ✓
 ```

 ## Documentation and support